BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 #### Tools Namespaces Quota Reduction Process

 Consider lowering resource quotas incrementally (i.e., reduce resource maximums by 25% of original value every 2 weeks).
-This is to mitigate issues that may arise for consumers of the tools namespaces, and monitor any increases of pod evictions or `OOM`-based termination.
+This is to mitigate issues that may arise for consumers of the tools namespaces and monitor any increases of pod evictions or `OOM`-based termination.
 This approach can indicate (less detrimentally) when a resource quota is becoming too small.

 Reducing a resource quota will not impact running workloads immediately.
-If the sum of any resource constraints will be above the alloted after modifying the quota, running workloads will **not** be terminated or modified in any way.
+If the sum of any resource constraints will be above the allotted after modifying the quota, running workloads will **not** be terminated or modified in any way.
 The resource quota will display over resource requests/limits, as in the example below:

 ![Tools example quota overage](assets/../images/tools-example-quota-overage.png)